daisyarusey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Shell Permissions
-0. switches the current user to the user betty
+# Shell Permissions\n 0. switches the current user to the user betty